 - 6 years part time / 3 years full time

 - Honours available

-These five specialisations develop technically advanced and experienced musicians through an immersive and practical curriculum with core studies, music electives and complementary University Breadth subjects.
+The program develops technically advanced and experienced musicians through an immersive and practical curriculum with music core studies, music electives and complementary breadth subjects.

 The Jazz & Improvisation major is an immersive program building students’ creative and improvisatory skills through individual, small-group and large-group performance.